studiokeywi/chic/README.md

 # chic

-`chic` is a tiny assistant for helping make browser `console.log()` output prettier
+`Chic` is a tiny assistant for helping make browser `console.log()` output prettier

 ## Getting Started

-For `chic` documentation, check out the [`chic` README](https//github.studiokeywi.dev/chic/chic/README.md).
+For `Chic` documentation, check out the [`Chic` README](https://github.com/studiokeywi/chic/blob/primary/chic/README.md).
 For a simple live example, clone this repo and then run `npm i && npm run dev`